firethreexyz/firethree-protocol/sdk/README.md

   <h1>Firethree</h1>
 </div>

 The official firethree.
 Create your own solona dApp and build on the best of SocialFI products!
+Powered By @GenesysGO and @pyth.

 **collection, documents, storage, analytics, vaults**